r1si/zabbix-client/README.md

 }
 ```

-As you can see, you can iterate over the response object (although it's still a `kamermans\ZabbixClient\ApiResponse`).
+As you can see, you can iterate over the response object (although it's still a `r1si\ZabbixClient\ApiResponse`).

 In this example we also passed an array of parameters as the second argument.

 ## Error Handling
 When the Zabbix API returns an error, it is wrapped up into a proper exception and thrown.

-There are three types of exceptions that you can catch inside the `kamermans\ZabbixClient` namespace:
+There are three types of exceptions that you can catch inside the `r1si\ZabbixClient` namespace:
  - `Exception`: base class used for generic exceptions.
 All exceptions extend this one.
  - `ApiException`: all API calls that returned a parseable JSON response are wrapped by this exception which gives you a well-formed error message from Zabbix and access to raw response via `ApiException::getResponse()`.
  - `AuthException`: an extention of `ApiException` that only gets thrown for authentication errors so they can be handled differently.